 Droptica's roots date back to 2008 when one of our co-founders opened his first own software house – openBIT.
-Since then, our main goal is continuous improvement, so that we are able to and deal with even greater, more interesting and ambitious projects.
-It would not be possible without hiring programmers who are able to face the challenges.
+Since then, our main goal is continuous improvement, so that we are able to and deal with more interesting and ambitious projects and provide state of art drupal support and drupal development services It would not be possible without hiring programmers who are able to face the challenges.

 Today we are going to show you a recruitment path developed over the course of the years.
 It is completed by each candidate for a software developer position within the company.
 Thanks to designing of the recruitment process in such a way, we have complete confidence in the fact that our new recruits will be able to deal with new responsibilities.
 Our candidates will always have an opportunity to see the company from the inside, visit the offices and meet their colleagues even before they start working.
 That's how the system allows both sides to become very comfortable before we get to the final decision about hiring someone.
 After all, this needs to be a joint decision. :)

 The current and continuously updated list of vacancies is available at:

 - job listings on the local listing websites

 - in social media and on industry events

 We also encourage our colleagues to spread the word among their friends – this is a really good source of information!

 Why are we going for so many channels at once?
 According to the latest StackOverflow report, 63% of programmers are not actively seeking a new job, but they are constantly open to new offers and propositions.
 This is a huge number.
 So, if you feel that recruiters are pestering you on LinkedIn, keep in mind that one of these offers might be a door opening to a new career.